PGilbertSchmitt/YSETL/README.md

 One of the major changes I've implemented is that all values are immutable.
 Operations that act on collections will generate new instances rather than modify them in-place.
 Is this a good idea?
 Probably not.
 Will I code it in such a way that it's highly performant?
 Not a chance.
 But is it worth it?
 Eh...

-While my personal implementation isn't designed to be a hammer for every nail, I can absolutely see this being a simple alternative to ISETL for use in the above textbooks (which is the whole reason I started this adventure).
+While my personal implementation isn't designed to be a hammer for every nail, I can see this being a simple alternative to ISETL for use in the above textbooks (which is the whole reason I started this adventure).
 If this is in any usable state by the end of the year, I may try to tackle Advent of Code at the end of [CURRENT YEAR] in YSETL.

 ## Name